Finger Joint Replacement

 Why does it occur?

-Pain and decreased range of movement is the hallmark of finger joint arthritis.
+Pain, swelling and a decreased range of movement is the hallmark of finger joint arthritis.

 X-rays usually confirm the diagnosis.
-The features of arthritis on an x-ray are loss of joint space previously occupied by the articular cartilage, new bone formation at the edges of the joint (osteophyte), cysts in the bone and hardening of the ends of the bone with increased white appearance (sclerosis)
+The features of arthritis on an x-ray are loss of joint space.
+In a normal joint the articular cartilage cannot be seen and therefore is a space on x-ray.
+When the cartilage is gradually worn away this space is reduced until bone rubs on bone and the space is obliterated.
+Furthermore in osteoarthritis, new bone forms at the edges of the joint (osteophyte), cysts (holes) appear in the bone and the ends of the bone harden showing an increased white appearance (sclerosis).

 PIP joint replacement